sgutierrez8c54/codeserv/Configuring-Your-Hardware.md

 Now that you've created a file, you will need to add a DC Motor to the configuration file.

 **Important note:** At this point, although you have created your configuration file, you have not yet saved its contents to the robot controller.
-In a [subsequent tutorial](https://github.com/FIRST-Tech-Challenge/ftc_app/wiki/Configuring-Your-Hardware#saving-the-configuration-information), you will save the configuration file in a later step.
+You will save the configuration file in a [later step](https://github.com/FIRST-Tech-Challenge/ftc_app/wiki/Configuring-Your-Hardware#saving-the-configuration-information).

 | Configuring a DC Motor |
 | ---- |